eaglew01/nodjsapp/readme.md

 get all users from database

 EXTRAS
--The mongoDB URI is not on github, but stored in a seperate .env file.
+-The mongoDB URI and password is not on github, but stored in a seperate .env file.

 -Added encryption to the password send to the databae
     https://www.geeksforgeeks.org/password-encryption-in-node-js-using-bcryptjs-module/